November 21, 2024

 In England, he came across the ‘Penguin’.

 The Penguin consisted of two rectangular chocolate biscuits, separated by a layer of sweet cream, coated in milk chocolate.
-The name came from the colour contrast: the cream was originally white, alongside the dark coloured biscuits it looked to the creators, a bit like a penguin.
+The name came from the colour contrast: the cream was originally white, alongside the dark coloured biscuits it looked a bit like a penguin.

-Then made by ‘Macdonalds’, it was one of the most popular bikkies in England.
+Then made by ‘Macdonalds’, it was one of the most popular biscuits in England.

 – Ian Norris, ‘Sydney Morning Herald’, 2004

-Norris brought the idea of the Penguin back to Australia, and set to work, experimenting with different biscuit textures, and cream flavours.
+Norris brought the Penguin back to Australia, and set to work, experimenting with different biscuit textures and cream flavours.

 The origin of Tim Tams: the racehorse, Tim Tam